MeesEgberts/next-forms/packages/next-server-actions/README.md

-# next-forms 📝
+# next-server-actions 📝

 **Simple, declarative form handling for Next.js Server Actions**

-`next-forms` is a lightweight utility designed to make working with [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) easier and more enjoyable.
+`next-server-actions` is a lightweight utility designed to make working with [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions) easier and more enjoyable.
 It provides a clean API for managing form submissions, validation, middleware, and error handling — all with minimal boilerplate.

 ---